The Way We Were (Andy Williams album)

 The Way We Were is the thirty-second studio album by American pop singer Andy Williams, released in the spring of 1974 by Columbia Records and was a return to singing songs that his audience was already familiar with after Solitaire, his previous LP that was less reliant on covers of recent pop hits, did not perform well.

-This was his first studio album out of 25 released by Columbia that didn't make either the Billboard 200 or Christmas Albums charts, but it did reach number seven in the UK during a 10-week run that began on June 15 of that year.
+This was his first studio album out of 25 released by Columbia that didn't make either the Billboard 200 or Christmas Albums charts, but it debuted on the Cashbox albums chart in the issue dated June 8, of that year, and remained on the chart for three weeks, peaking at number 154 it also reach number seven in the UK during a 10-week run that began on June 15 of that year.
 The UK release featured a different cover photo, but the track listing for both versions was the same.
 On December 1, 1974, the British Phonographic Industry awarded the album with Silver certification for sales of 60,000 units in the UK.

 The single "Love's Theme" entered Billboard magazine's list of the 40 most popular Easy Listening songs of the week in the US in the issue dated June 8, 1974, and stayed on the chart for 11 weeks, peaking at number 16.

-The Way We Were was released on compact disc for the first time as one of two albums on one CD by Collectables Records on January 22, 2002, the other album being Williams's Columbia release from the spring of 1972, Love Theme from "The Godfather".
-Collectables included this CD in a box set entitled Classic Album Collection, Vol. 2, which contains 15 of his studio albums and two compilations and was released on November 29, 2002.
+The Way We Were was released on compact disc as one of two albums on one CD by Collectables Records on January 22, 2002, along with Williams's 1972 Columbia album, Love Theme from "The Godfather".
+Collectables included this CD in a box set entitled Classic Album Collection, Vol. 2, which contains 15 of his studio albums and two compilations, and was released on November 29, 2002.

 Reception

+William Ruhlmann of AllMusic said that the album showed Williams "returned to his usual formula for LP-making with picking songs from among the previous year's hit parade."

 Billboard felt that the album would succeed.
 "Once more, Williams brings home a winner.
 Well-paced throughout, this disk delivers Williams at his best—gliding smoothly through each tune with his unique ability to finesse a lyric to the fullest.
 Full arrangements and studio mix a definite plus."